 South Dakota developed its list of Priority Schools using the following procedure: For definition, a Priority School is a school that, based on the most recent data available in the South Dakota School Performance Index, has been identified as among the lowest-performing schools in the State.
-The total number of Priority Schools in South Dakota must be as least five percent of the Title I or Title I eligible schools in the state.
+The total number of Priority Schools in South Dakota must be at least five percent of the Title I schools in the state.

 - A Priority School is a school whose Overall Score on the School Performance Index ranks at/or below the bottom 5%.
-The total number of Priority Schools must be at least five percent of the Title I and Title I eligible schools in the state.
+The total number of Priority Schools must be at least five percent of the Title I schools in the state.
 Each district with one or more of these schools must implement, for three years, meaningful interventions aligned with the turnaround principles.
-This designation applies to Title I and Title I eligible schools. - A Priority School may also be a Tier I or Tier II school under the School Improvement Grant (SIG) program that is using the SIG funds to implement a school intervention model. - 2.D.ii Provide the SEA's list of priority schools in Table 2. - 2.D.iii Describe the meaningful interventions aligned with the turnaround principles that an LEA with priority schools will implement.
+This designation applies to Title I schools. - A Priority School may also be a Tier I or Tier II school under the School Improvement Grant (SIG) program that is using the SIG funds to implement a school intervention model. - A Priority School may also be a Title I or Title I eligible high school with a graduation rate of less than 60% over two consecutive years. - 2.D.ii Provide the SEA's list of priority schools in Table 2. - 2.D.iii Describe the meaningful interventions aligned with the turnaround principles that an LEA with priority schools will implement.

-South Dakota will implement effective dramatic, systemic change in the lowest-performing schools by publicly identifying "Priority Schools" and ensuring that each LEA with one or more of these schools implements, for three years, meaningful interventions aligned with the turnaround principles in each of these schools.
+South Dakota will implement effective dramatic, systemic change in the lowest-performing schools by publicly identifying "Priority Schools" and ensuring that each LEA with one or more of these schools implements meaningful interventions aligned with the turnaround principles in each of these schools.
+The Priority School process covers a total of four years, with the first year being a planning year and the remaining three being implementation years.